leflambeur/rkvst-docs/content/contributing/formatting-content/style-guide/index.md

 ### Light Mode and Dark Mode Images

-When a particular image does not suit either the Dark or Light Theme it will be necessary to specify two images instead.
+When a particular image does not suit either the Dark or Light Theme it will be necessary to specify two images, one for light and one for dark, instead.

 You can do this using the special `imgDark` shortcode.